petersalomonsen/javascriptmusic/ROADMAP.md

 - Simplify synth programming with AssemblyScript
 - Improve clip detection and basic mastering tools
 - Physical modeling synth UI
-- Simple, efficient and easy to use sequencer and midi-recording UI
-- Graphical effects triggered by the music
 - Interactive apps with easy and entertaining UI for evolving and republishing music NFTs
 - NFT contracts with auction, commission
 - Support for audio files in IPFS for also being able to host regular audio file NFTs